Into the Great Unknown

 Into the Great Unknown is the fifth studio album by Swedish melodic hard rock band H.E.A.T.
 Released worldwide on 22 September 2017 by the label Gain (working with Sony Music) and produced by Tobias Lindell.
 The album has received praise from publications such as Louder.

 Background and production details

 The group's last album was 2014's Tearing Down the Walls.
 According to a press release, the band decided to record Into the Great Unknown in Bangkok, Thailand, having already come up with ten possible songs to use, and used the facilities of Karma Sound Studios.
 The release also stated that H.E.A.T took inspiration at the modern resurgence in public attention, particularly among young adults, of older artists considered "classic rock heroes" such as Foreigner, Journey, and Whitesnake.

-It is the band's second release without a founding guitarist, in this case Eric Rivers.
+It is the band's second release without a founding guitarist, in this case Eric Rivers, and the first with the return of Dave Dalone.

 In August 2017, the group released the track "Redefined" along with a music video depicting footage of H.E.A.T in the studio.